INFORMSJoC/2024.0546/src/LogTPm/readme.md

   Output: a 2^L*N matrix Va whose each row corresponds to the payoff vector.

-- `def.m`: To compute the partial derivatives of the utility functions with respect to a given network.
+- `def.m`: to compute the partial derivatives of the utility functions with respect to a given network.

    Input net: a network in [0,1]^{L}.